Table of Contents

 Well, today is my birthday and I want to use this opportunity to tell you about one of the best birthday celebrations I ever had.
 And as it happens it took place in this magical place in the middle of nowhere.

-When I as younger I really liked having fancy parties in big cities like London, Prague or Warsaw.
-Those days (getting older) I much prefer to spent my birthday trekking in two meter snow, skiing or exploring lakes and high mountains.
+When I was younger I really liked having fancy parties in big cities like London, Prague or Warsaw.
+Those days (getting older) I much prefer to spend my birthday trekking in the two-meter snow, skiing or exploring lakes and high mountains.